Gideongideon5/TeamOne-MSc-Project/README.md

 - The air quality data used is PM2.5 found in the data folder of this repository
-- execute the script in R studio and make sure all the libraries have been installed (Use Prophet model to identify the trends in traffic flow)
+- execute the script in R studio and make sure all the libraries have been installed (Use Prophet model to identify the trends in traffic flow) A step by step guide is also included in the Prophet Model Analysis document

 ARIMA Model and SVC
 - load the Arima model python code loacted in the ARIMA folder with data from the data folder